DomenPigeon/sql-tutorial/README.md

 ### 3. List all employees with their department names and project names

-**Instruction**: Show all employees with their respective department names and project names.
+**Instructions**: Show all employees with their respective department names and project names.
 Include employees without a department or project.

 <details>
 <summary>Solution</summary>